ahmadhabibi14/Go-Algorithms-and-DataStructures/README.md

    git push origin feature/new-data-structure
    ```
 5. Open a pull request in this repository, explaining the changes you made and their purpose.

-## License
-This repository is licensed under the MIT License.
-Feel free to use the code provided here for personal or commercial purposes.